zxymark221/research_habits/coding_habits.md

   The Jupyter notebook can be installed using `pip install notebook` and can be started using `jupyter notebook`.

   Consider when to use Jupyter notebook and when to run Python script.
-This is a personal choice, but general principles are:
+This is a personal choice, but my general principles are:

+  - Use `.py` script when formally running a job, when you only care about the final result.
+E.g., training an ML model.

+  - Use notebook when you need interactive feedback or do not have a clear idea what your final results are.
+E.g., play with the data, try a new code implementation quickly, visualizing results, etc..

+- __StackOverflow__

+  Take good advantage of StackOverflow, meaning _more than just copy and paste_.

+  - Don't ask your labmate immediately, search the error message first.
+Try to understand more, rather than just get a quick solution.
+  - If you cannot find an answer all over the Internet, try ask the question, but remember to provide a good MWE-_Minimum Working Example_.
+(Help others to understand, help yourself to get the exact answer.)

-In summary, once you have all the tools integrated to you computer, you should be able to develop code for your research efficiently!
+In summary, once you have all the tools integrated to you computer and build up all those good coding habits, you should be able to develop code for your research efficiently!